 Tips for making Pesto Parmesan Chicken

 - Sprinkle salt and pepper and 1-2 tsp of lemon juice on the bottom of the pan.
 This helps ensure flavor gets to every part of the chicken.
 Lemon juice is always a great addition when cooking chicken.
 It really enhances the flavor.

-- To maximize flavor, cut hasselback slits (see step-by-step photos below) into each chicken breast and spoon pesto into each cut, as well as spreading it on top of the chicken breast.
+- To maximize flavor, cut Hasselback slits (see step-by-step photos above) into each chicken breast and spoon pesto into each cut, as well as spreading it on top of the chicken breast.

-- Use a instant-read thermometer to make sure internal temperature is at 165 degrees.
+- Use an instant-read meat thermometer to make sure the internal temperature is 165 degrees.

 - After placing cheese on the chicken, broil for 1-2 minutes.